New Jersey Nursing Colleges, Degrees & Licenses

 The Seton Hall University College of Nursing offers a master of science in nursing (MSN) degree program featuring four potential emphases.
 Three pathways fall under the role of nurse practitioner.
 These are adult-geronotology primary care/acute care, pediatric primary care, and psychiatric-mental health nurse practitioner.
 A fourth MSN program in nursing administration and executive nurse leadership is also available.

-The nurse practitioner programs are designed for nurses with a brief amount of professional nurse work experience (one to two years).
+The nurse practitioner programs are designed for nurses with a brief amount of professional nursing work experience (one to two years).
 Such individuals typically will have a BSN from an accredited college or university and seek to advance their nursing careers.

 Applicants must fulfill several requirements to be deemed eligible for entry.
 These requirements include academic education requirements, a minimum GPA, current registered professional nurse licensure in the state where practicing and in New Jersey if clinical training is to be pursued there, and professional liability insurance.
 Additional requirements must be fulfilled before enrollment in clinical courses.